Place facts

 Where the elevation data comes from

-Elevations are served by Open-Meteo’s elevation API, which is built on SRTM-based digital elevation models — the same family of radar-measured terrain data used across mapping and outdoor apps.
+The heights are drawn from Open-Meteo’s elevation API, built in turn on SRTM-based digital elevation models — the same family of radar-measured terrain data used across mapping and outdoor apps.
 The grid resolution is roughly 90 metres, so the value is the average ground height of a cell around your point rather than a single surveyed benchmark.
 That makes it excellent for context (Is this town high enough to feel the altitude?
 How much do I climb between two cities?) but not a substitute for a surveyed spot height.
 All coordinates use the WGS84 datum.

 Typical elevations to compare against